Reylab/MCWs/MATLAB pipeline/README.txt

-- Saving or creating plots as pngs/matlab figs can be turned off in parameter inputs
+- Saving or creating plots as pngs/matlab figs can be turned off in parameter inputs make sure matlab directory has code added to path list

 ----------------
 if starting with NSX file